 What are Antioxidants?

-Living organisms have evolved a number of antioxidant defenses to maintain their survival against oxidative stress (R).
+Living organisms have evolved a number of antioxidant defenses to maintain their survival against excessive oxidative stress .

-In order to avoid free radical overproduction from oxidative stress, antioxidants are present in tissues to neutralize these free radicals (R).
+To avoid free radical overproduction from oxidative stress, tissues naturally have antioxidants at their disposal.
+These antioxidants can neutralize free radicals .

-Common antioxidants include the vitamins A, C, and E, glutathione, and the enzymes superoxide dismutase, catalase, glutathione peroxidase, and glutathione reductase (R).
+Some common antioxidants include vitamins A, C, and E, glutathione, and the enzymes superoxide dismutase, catalase, glutathione peroxidase, and glutathione reductase .

-Other antioxidants include lipoic acid, mixed carotenoids, coenzyme Q10, several bioflavonoids, antioxidant minerals (copper, zinc, manganese, and selenium), and the cofactors (folic acid, vitamins B1, B2, B6, B12) .
+Other antioxidants include lipoic acid, mixed carotenoids, coenzyme Q10, several bioflavonoids, antioxidant minerals (copper, zinc, manganese, and selenium), and various cofactors (folic acid, vitamins B1, B2, B6, B12) .

-The optimal source of antioxidants seems to come from our diet, not from antioxidant supplements, especially in well-nourished populations (R).
+The optimal source of antioxidants seems to come from our diet, not from antioxidant supplements, especially in well-nourished populations .